maxtoroq/maxtoroq.github.io/XCST/c/_variable.md

 ## Values and Types of Variables

 The value of a variable can be supplied by the `value` attribute or by its contents (child nodes).
 Global variables are always initialized as these are backed by C# fields, which always have a default value.
 Local variables can be left uninitialized by ommiting both the `value` attribute and contents.
-A value can then be assigned using the [`c:set`](set.html) instruction or from C# code.
+A value can then be assigned using the [`c:set`](set.html) instruction, or from C# code.

 The type of a variable can be specified by the `as` attribute, or inferred if possible.
 For global variables, type inference does not work when the value is supplied by the `value` attribute.
-This is a limitation of the C# language, which does not allow to use `var` on fields.
+This is a limitation of the C# language, which does not allow the use of `var` on fields.

 The table below summarizes.